adelina999/SumoQuoteChallenge/README.md

 * Run the test suite:
   * Command Line: mvn test
   * IDE: Run the test suite using your preferred IDE's testing framework.
 * The tests will run and generate test report (reports/ExtentReport.html)- I used very simple ExtentReport just as aproof of concept.

 # **Acknowledgments**
 Once I created an email and verified it then created a project, I couldn't see the get started button anymore.
 I created one test that will show generation of new email everytime, and a test that will login with the email I already verified.
 It doesn't allow to use same verify your account link for a different user, and it requires to create a new mail account every time over.
 I used the testNG framework with a POM and performed some assertion on the page level.
+Pages -
+src/test/java/com/tests/pages
+Tests
+src/test/java/com/tests/SignupPageTest.java